andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/assignment/03-budget-revenue-plan.markdown

 I will grade this assignment using this rubric: [`blank_revenue-plan-budget.xlsx`](/files/blank_revenue-plan-budget.xlsx)

-*(I'd highly recommend downloading the rubric and referencing at it as you work on your assignment!)*
+*(I'd highly recommend downloading the rubric and referencing it as you work on your assignment!)*